-Shorin-Ryu Karate & Kobudo at the Arizona Hombu in Mesa, Arizona
+Shorin-Ryu Karate & Kobudo at Arizona Hombu, Mesa, Arizona

-Although, most people think of karate as Japanese, this is only partially correct.
+Although, most think of karate as Japanese, this is only partially correct.
 Karate was created on Okinawa when the island chain was an independent nation separate from Japan with strong ties to China.
-It only became Japanese because Japanese samurai conquered Okinawa in the 17th century, but even still, karate was kept secret from the Japanese people until 1922.
+It only became Japanese because Japanese samurai conquered Okinawa in the 17th century, and karate was kept secret from the Japanese until 1922.
 Okinawa remained a separate nation until 1879.
 Many karate techniques, traditions, forms & weapons were indigenous to Okinawa or borrowed from China or other southeast Asian nations.
 The Japanese had little influence on karate until it branched from a combat discipline to competitive art.
 Still, the original Okinawa karate, such as Shorin-Ryu remain mostly sport-free.
 The Japanese hybrid (sport) karate has taken a separate path, even though both have similarities.